nameisprajwal/resume/Family/Output/ALL_UNITS_V3_ACTIVE.md

   * *Year:* March 2023 | *Marks:* 6
   * *Year:* June/July 2025 | *Marks:* 6

+### Gift Deed (6 Marks) ANSWER OUTLINE

+**Key Points to Cover:**

+1. **Definition:** Instrument of voluntary transfer of property without consideration
+2. **Legal Framework:** Indian Contract Act, 1872 + Transfer of Property Act, 1882
+3. **Essential Elements:**
+   - Competent donor
+   - Willing donee
+   - Lawful subject matter
+   - Voluntary transfer without consideration
+   - Delivery/Possession (actual or constructive)
+   - Acceptance by donee

+4. **Rules of Gift in Hindu Law:** Distinct from succession but related to property disposition
+5. **Form Requirements:** Gift deed should be in writing and registered (for immovable property)
+6. **Irrevocability:** Once completed, gift cannot be revoked (except in specific circumstances)
+7. **Distinction from Will:** Gift effective during donor's lifetime; will effective only after death

 ### 6\.
 Write a short note on Wills.

   * *Year:* June 2019 | *Marks:* 6
   * *Year:* March/April 2021 | *Marks:* 6

+---

+### Wills (6 Marks) ANSWER OUTLINE

+**Key Points to Cover:**

+1. **Definition:** Testamentary instrument expressing how property should devolve after death
+2. **Legal Framework:** Indian Succession Act, 1872 (Sections 58-63)
+3. **Essential Requirements:**
+   - Testator must be of sound mind
+   - Free from coercion/undue influence
+   - Proper execution (signature, witnesses)
+   - Registration (optional but advisable)

+4. **Distinction from Intestacy:** Testamentary vs. intestate succession
+5. **Validity Requirements:** Age, capacity, voluntary nature
+6. **Revocation:** How wills can be revoked or modified
+7. **Probate:** Process of proving validity of will

+---

 ### 7\.
 Write a note on "Stridhana".

   * *Year:* December 2019 | *Marks:* 6
   * *Year:* September 2023 | *Marks:* 6
   * *Year:* August/September 2024 | *Marks:* 6

+### Stridhana (6 Marks) ANSWER OUTLINE

+**Key Points to Cover:**

+1. **Definition:** Property given to a woman in consideration of marriage by her relatives or husband's family
+2. **Pre-Act Status:** Subject to restrictive rules regarding disposition and succession
+3. **Evolution Under HSA, 1956:**
+   - Modernization of concept
+   - Strīdhana subject to normal succession rules
+   - Female's freedom to dispose of strīdhana
+   - Succession of strīdhana identical to self-acquired property

+4. **Categories:**
+   - Adiattaka stridhan (gifts from relatives)
+   - Aneutthaka stridhan (gifts from husband/his family)
+   - Wedding gifts
+   - Earned property

+5. **Succession:** Upon female's death, strīdhana devolves like self-acquired property
+6. **Rights:** Absolute ownership without restrictions on disposition

+---

 ### 8\.
 Problem: Harish (Male) dies intestate leaving father, mother, two sons and a daughter.
 How will the estate of Harish devolve?